 Specifically, there are methods to increase the number of sales as well as the amount per sale that any farmer should incorporate and adapt to his or her own strategy.
 Some of these can be incorporated midseason, while others take some planning.
 Either way, the farmers market is a big investment for the farmerâ€”in time, resources and money.
 So the better the farmer can utilize that time, the more worthwhile this weekly event will be overall.

 Here are four ways to increase sales at the farmers market.

 If you sell out of produce or other products too much, that means you don’t bring enough of it.
-At our farm, we aim to come back with no more than one unit or to sell all of them right before the market is done.
+Increase your market products and you’ll have more sales.
+At our farm, we aim to come back with no more than one unit.
+Or we try to sell all of them right before the market is done.
 By taking good notes on sales, you can decide every week how many carrots were sold, for instance, to decide how many you should bring the following week and how many you should bring next year at this time.

 2. Simplify Your Pricing

 Excluding most tomatoes, everything on our table is priced at one for $3 or two for $5.
 Itâ€™s simple and straightforward for customer and farmer alike.
 Everything is separated (in bags, bunches, cartons, and so on) into $2.50 portions.
 So the customers are rewarded at that price if they buy more items.
 But they have to pay a little extra just to buy one thing.
 Plus, $3 and $5 are simple numbers that can make your transactions move more quickly.

 3. Season Extension